ezolenko/rollup-plugin-typescript2/README.md

 * `useTsconfigDeclarationDir`: false

-	If true, declaration files will be emitted in the directory given in the tsconfig.
-If false, the declaration files will be placed inside the destination directory given in the Rollup configuration.
+	If true, declaration files will be written in the directory given in the tsconfig.
+If false, the declaration files will be emitted and rollup will place them inside the destination directory given in the Rollup configuration.

+	Set to false if you want other plugins to see type declarations.

 * `typescript`: typescript module installed with the plugin